udsareen/kubernetes_academy_course/README.md

 This repository contains the exercises used in the kubernetes course.
 It has a folder for each exercise and the solution is available in a separate directory.

+## Running tests locally

+I can recommend microk8s to simulate a k8s cluster on your local machine.
+More info on installing it can be found here: https://microk8s.io/docs/getting-started

+## Using a realworld cluster

+Unfortunately microk8s cannot be installed on a docker container, so it is also not available through gitpod.
+As a backup I created a kubernetes cluster in my aws account, which we can use for this session.

+Usage:
+- I will give info on how to connect to the cluster
+- Create a namespace for yourself and make sure to create all resources in your own namespace such that you do not impact each other.

 ## Content

 - Exercise 1: using pod spec